AnikuHere/csx3/README.md

 # Where can i get it? 🌐

-Currently, CSX3's only public version is "CSX3 Browser dependent", but an app version for Windows & Mac is in development.
-Click [here](https://csx3-beta.netlify.app/)
+ CSX3's only public version was "CSX3 Browser dependent", but sadly, the website is currently corrupted and we have started working on CSX4

 # Is there a community space? 🤝